c2FmZQ/c2FmZQ/README.md

 There is a command-line client application, and a server application.

 The server is the central repository where all the encrypted data can be stored.
-It has no way to access to the plaintext data.
+It has no way to access the client's plaintext data.

 The command-line client is used to import, export, organize, and share files.